jeffsu/upbeat/README.md

   * rise: number of times action has to pass before action can be upgraded from "down" to "up"
   * fall: number of times action has to fail before action can be downgraded from "up" to "down"
-  * interval: time between passed or failed checks (in milliseconds)
+  * interval: time between passed or failed checks (defaults to 5000 milliseconds)
-  * timeout: time allowed for the request to pass otherwise, its canceled and marked as failed (in milliseconds)
+  * timeout: time allowed for the request to pass otherwise, its canceled and marked as failed (defaults to 10000 milliseconds)
   * name: vanity name for the action used in reports

 Strategies:
 -----------

+**process**

+Checks to see if a process is running via pidfile:

+  * pidfile: file with the pid written in it

+Examples:

+    services:
+      my-process:
+        - pidfile: /tmp/my.pid

 **http**